scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 close to C-speeds.
 Numba_ uses the LLVM_ compiler infrastructure to generate machine code that can rival native C code.
 Numba also supports execution on GPUs.
-There are also libraries like Pythran_ that transpile a subset of Python to C++.
-Of these, Numba has matured a great deal and is very versatile and powerful. pybind11_ now makes it a breeze to integrate with C++ and tools like cppimport_ make it very convenient to use.
-In addition, there are also powerful interfaces to GPUs via low-level tools like PyOpenCL_ or PyCUDA_.
+There are also libraries like Pythran_ that transpile a subset of Python to C++ and support multi-core execution using OpenMP.
+Packages like cppimport_ and pybind11_ make it a breeze to integrate Python with C++ code.
+In addition, there are powerful interfaces to GPUs via packages like PyOpenCL_ or PyCUDA_.
+Of these, Numba has matured a great deal and is both easy to use and versatile.

 Given this context, one may wonder why Compyle exists at all.
-One answer would be that compyle grew out of a project that pre-dates numba but the real reason is that compyle solves a different problem.
+While compyle grew out of a project that pre-dates numba, the real reason that compyle exists is that solves a different problem from most of the existing tools.
 Understanding this requires a bit of a context.
-As a prototypical example, we look at a simple molecular dynamics simulation where we create :math:`N` particles and these particles interact with each other via a Lennard-Jones potential as discussed in :cite:`schroeder2015`.
+As a prototypical example, we look at a simple molecular dynamics simulation where :math:`N` particles interact with each other via a Lennard-Jones potential.
+This problem is discussed at length in :cite:`schroeder2015`.

-The typical workflow for a Python programmer would be to prototype this in pure Python and get a working proof of concept.
-One would then try to optimize this code to run fast so as to run larger problems in a smaller amount of time.
-Very often this would mean changing some data structures, writing vectorized code using NumPy arrays, and then resorting to some tools like numba to extract even more performance.
-Numba abstracts away a lot of things and almost works magically well.
-In fact, for some problems it will even do a good job of parallelizing your code to run on multiple cores.
-Now you have code that runs fast on a CPU.
-However, running this code on a GPU is entirely a different ball game.
-While Numba offers some help here with the CUDA and ROCm support, you still have to change quite a lot of your code to have it work on these architectures.
+In order to implement this, the typical workflow for a Python programmer would be to prototype the molecular dynamics simulation code in pure Python and obtain a proof of concept.
+One would then optimize this code so as to run larger problems in a smaller amount of time.
+Very often this would mean changing some data structures, writing vectorized code using NumPy arrays, and then resorting to tools like numba to extract even more performance.
+Numba is an impressive tool and one could say almost works magically well.
+In fact, for some problems it will even do a good job of parallelizing the code to run on multiple cores.
+However, one cannot execute this same code on a GPU without making significant modifications, to the point of practically rewriting it.
+While Numba offers some help here with the CUDA and ROCm support, one would still have to change quite a lot of code to have it work on these architectures.
+As such, the issue is that it is difficult to have the same Python code execute well on CPUs and GPUs.

-The second major issue is that running code on GPUs requires quite a significant re-think of the algorithms used.
-While trivial problems are easy, most useful computational codes involves non-trivial algorithms.
-The problem is that most of us are trained to think of serial algorithms.
-GPUs are inherently massively parallel and if you need an algorithm to scale on a GPU it has to be **fully** parallel.
+The reason for this difficulty is that GPUs are inherently parallel with many thousands of cores.
+Writing code to effectively use such hardware requires a significant re-think of the algorithms used.
+In particular the algorithm has to be fully parallelized.
+While this is easy to do for simple problems, most useful computational codes involve non-trivial algorithms, which are not always easy to parallelize.

-What compyle attempts to do is to allow you to write your code **once** in a highly restrictive subset of pure Python and have this run in parallel on both CPUs and GPUs.
+What compyle attempts to do is to allow one to write code **once** in a highly restrictive subset of pure Python and have this run in parallel on both CPUs and GPUs.
 This is a significant difference from all the tools that we have mentioned above.

-The difficulty in doing this is that it does require a change in mindset and also a loss of the typical convenience with high-level Python.
+The difficulty in doing this is that it does require a change in approach and also a loss of the typical conveniences with high-level Python.

-Compyle provides the most important parallel programming algorithms that you need to write massively parallel codes.
-These are element wise operations, reductions, and most important, parallel prefix scans.
-This allows us to write algorithms once and have them run on both multi-core CPUs and GPUs with minimal or no changes whatsoever to the code.
+Compyle provides important parallel programming algorithms that one typically requires to in order to write parallel programs.
+These are the element-wise operations (or maps), reductions, and parallel prefix scans.
+These primitives are written such that the same program can be executed on both multi-core CPUs and GPUs with minimal or no changes to the code.

 This is currently not possible with any of the other tools.
-In addition, Compyle has the following features:
+In addition, compyle has the following features:

 - Generates either Cython or ANSI C code depending on the backend and this code is quite readable (to a user familiar with Cython or C).
 This makes it